cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 ## Aggregation
-The aggregates are filtered to only include estimates for a particular group if there were 100 or more responses.
+The aggregates are filtered to only include estimates for a particular group if that group includes 100 or more responses.
 Especially in the weekly aggregtes, many of the state-level groups have been filtered out due to low sample size.
 In such cases, the state marginal files, which group by a single demographic of interest at a time, will likely provide more coverage.

 ## File format